danielkwapien/data-structures-course/README.md

 # Data Structures and Algorithms

-In this subject the objective was to:
+In this course the objective was to:
 * Learn about different data structures such as: Singly Linked Lists, Doubly Linked Lists, Binary Trees, Graphs,..etc.
 * Get familiarized with different algorithms such as: Dijkstra, Binary Tree Searching, Sorting,...etc.
 * Get familiarized with Object Oriented Programming